Yug34/megalith/src/content/blog/why-i-must-be-a-great-engineer.md

 Every time she sat with me to solder a PCB or debug a motherboard;

 She made sure that the spark stays.

+I've been raised knowing there's something really fucking badass about diving deep into a topic and being a nerd about it.

 The largest honor that I've had in this life, has been chance to be her legate!